Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \item Localization accuracy (LA) is the precision with which a system can estimate the position of an object or feature in a given environment.
 LA can be given in angular or distance units, which may correspond to RMSE, MAE, or STD statistics.
 For instance, indoor localization systems supported by future 6G wireless communication systems may operate with sub-meter STD LA \cite{Lopez.2023}.
 The corresponding EER metric may be given in rad/W or m/W.

-\item Wake-up accuracy (WUA) refers to the ability of the WuR to reliably detect the WuS and avoid false alarms.
-The accuracy of WuR is typically characterized by two metrics: PFA and PMD~\cite{FWuS}.
-PFA refers to the probability that the WuR will wake up erroneously in the absence of a WuS (false positive, FP).
-On the other hand, PMD refers to the probability that the WuR will fail to wake up in the presence of a WuS (false negative, FN).
-Specifically, PFA is given by FP$/$(FP+TN) while PMD is FN$/$(TP+FN), where TP (true positive) is the number of times the WuR correctly detects the WuS, and TN (true negative) is the number of times the WuR correctly determines that the WuS is not present.
+\item Wake-up accuracy (WUA) refers to the ability of a WuR to reliably detect WuS and avoid false alarms.
+WUA is typically characterized by two other metrics: PFA and PMD~\cite{FWuS}.
+PFA refers to the probability that the WuR wakes up erroneously in the absence of WuS (false positive, FP).
+On the other hand, PMD refers to the probability that the WuR fails to wake up in the presence of WuS (false negative, FN).
+Specifically, PFA is given by FP$/$(FP+TN) while PMD is FN$/$(TP+FN), where TP (true positive) is the number of times the WuR correctly detects WuS, and TN (true negative) is the number of times the WuR correctly determines that WuS is not present.
 Moreover, WUA is calculated as (TP + TN)$/$(TP + TN + FP + FN).
 Both PFA and PMD depend on various factors such as the type of WuS used, the power level of the signal, the distance between the transmitter and receiver, and the RF conditions of the environment.
 The accuracy of WuR can be improved by optimizing these parameters and using more sophisticated WuS detection algorithms~\cite{rostami2020wake}. \end{itemize}